 Call Us Today On: 0330 808 1074

-Home » Everything You Will Ever Need To Know About Bay Windows
+Home » Everything You Need To Know About Bay Windows

 Click Here to Get a Quote & Find Out About Grants & Funding

-Bay windows come in a variety of materials, the two most popular being: UPVC and Aluminium.
+Bay windows come in a range of materials, the two most popular being: UPVC and Aluminium.

-Both options come with their advantages, UPVC windows being the most cost-effective solution.
+Both options have advantages, UPVC windows being the most cost-effective solution.

 Both options have similar benefits.

-UPVC bay windows are generally for more common due to the reduced costs and the large variety of options available.
+UPVC bay windows are generally far more common due to the reduced costs and the large variety of options available.

-Manufacturing times are usually a hell of a lot less, and this can be an advantage if you are working to a time scale or just cant wait to have your new windows installed.
+Manufacturing times are usually much less, which can be an advantage if you are working to a timescale, or you can't wait to have your new windows installed.

 Removing windows can be quite a dusty, messy experience, but using quality installers will ensure that it is carried out with as little disruption as possible.

-The roof will then be installed and sealed correctly, usually using lead, trims and final sealant will be applied to ensure a weatherproof seal is made.
+4. The roof will then be installed and sealed correctly, usually using lead, trims, and final sealant will be applied to ensure a weatherproof seal is made.

-Finally, the glass can be installed, and cleanup and wipe down will be carried out.
+5. Finally, the glass can be installed, cleaned up and wiped down will be carried out.

-Double Glazing Funding only use FENSA, CERTASS or DGCOS registered installers
+Double Glazing Funding only uses FENSA, CERTASS or DGCOS registered installers.

-So now you have your lovely new bay windows, the only thing left to do is to dress them appropriately!
+Now that you have your lovely new windows, the only thing left to do is dress them appropriately!

-Bay windows are notoriously hard to dress, you may want to opt for a professional company to decorate them for you, after all, you have potentially parted with quite a large sum of money to have them installed.
+Bay windows are notoriously hard to dress.
+You may want to choose a professional company to decorate them for you.
+After all, you have potentially spent a considerable amount of money installing them!

-For those that do want to dress them themselves, here are some ideas and methods you may choose for the perfectly dressed bay window.
+For those who want to dress their new bay window themselves, here are some ideas and methods you may choose for the perfectly dressed bay window.

-Blinds and curtains are a popular option for dressing a bay window in the UK, this option can, however, be quite restrictive on the amount of light allowed in.
+Blinds and curtains are popular options for dressing windows in the UK.
+This option can, however, be quite restrictive on the amount of light allowed in.

-This option can get extremely fiddly and finding curtain poles to fit each frame can be hard; if you do manage to pull it off; however, it can create quite a spectacular feature in the room.
+This option can get highly fiddly, and finding curtain poles to fit each frame can be challenging; if you manage to pull it off, however, it can create quite a spectacular feature in the room.

-This option is by far the most straightforward but seeing as you have already paid for the expensive part (The Bay Window), I would personally want to go for one of the options above to give it the finish it deserves.
+This option is by far the most straightforward.
+However, seeing as you have already paid for the expensive part, we would advise that you choose one of the above options to give your windows the finish they deserve.